SaturdaysAI/Intro_to_ML/Machine Learning/README.md

-This Git contains the FastAi Machine Learning notebooks ready to run them in Google Colab.
+__This Git contains the FastAi Machine Learning notebooks ready to run them in Google Colab.__

-Please, visit the official site http://course18.fast.ai/ml
+Please, visit the official site for further information http://course18.fast.ai/ml

 # Fast.ai -  Introduction to Machine Learning for Coders